laninsky/bats_and_rats/fastsimcoal2_optimising/README.md

 cp ../../fastsimcoal.tpl haplo_ongoing_migration.tpl
 cp ../../ongoing_migration.est haplo_ongoing_migration.est
 ```
-This bash script was used to generate the initial 50 simulations for the two population scenarios:
+This bash script was used to generate the initial 50 simulations for the scenarios:
 ```
 #!/bin/bash -e
 #SBATCH -A uoo03004